Did we answer all your fertility questions today?

 It is important to remember that AMH alone does not predict your chances of pregnancy.
 It only measures your ovarian reserve and does not give an indication of egg quality.
 Your potential for conceiving is influenced by lots of other factors too, such as your age, lifestyle and health.

-If you would like a more comprehensive and detailed look at your fertility, we offer a full Fertility Assessment which includes a one-hour consultation with a fertility doctor, a pelvic ultrasound scan to check your womb and ovaries and an antral follicle count test.
+If you would like a more comprehensive and detailed look at your fertility, we offer a full Fertility Assessment which includes a consultation with a fertility doctor, a pelvic ultrasound scan to check your womb and ovaries and an antral follicle count test.
 An antral follicle count is another way to measure your ovarian reserve, where we use ultrasound to visually count the number of follicles in your ovaries that contain immature eggs.

 As part of our fertility assessment services, female patients, or patients assigned female at birth (AFAB), will need to undergo a transvaginal ultrasound.
 We ask patients help us arrange their scans for when they are not actively menstruating as it allows for optimal visualisation of the pelvic anatomy.